Tyler Tully wrote -

 Everyone knows that Mark Driscoll thinks that "the Prince of Peace is not a pacifist" or a "pansy."* He's even said that "engaging evil in order to protect others is not evil," and we agree, but we also think the Way of Jesus means we engage evil non-violently, just like Jesus does in the Gospels.

 Unfortunately, many like Mark Driscoll think that all Christian Pacifists are "pansies."
-But anyone who chooses to join a CPT delegation in places like Colombia, Iraq, Palestine, Africa, and the US/Mexico borderlands knows that can't be true.
-We want Mark Driscoll to experience the bold, raw, non-violent activism of a CPT delegation team for himself.
+But anyone who chooses to join a CPT delegation in places like Colombia, Iraq, Palestine, Democratic Republic of the Congo, and the US/Mexico borderlands knows that can't be true.
+We want Mark Driscoll to experience the bold, raw, non-violent activism of a CPTers and their peacemaking partners in Colombia, Iraq, Palestine and Canada.

 YOU can help by using social media to let Mark know that you think he should experience Christian non-violence for himself.
-If Mark doesn't think he is up to the challenge, we'll take all monies raised and use them for our general scholarship fund, so that other Christian Pacifist "pansies" can risk their life to bring the Peace & Justice of Jesus into our world.
+If Mark doesn't think he is up to the challenge, we'll take all monies raised and use them for CPT's general scholarship fund.
+This fund empowers CPT delegates to visit peacemakers around the world who are doing the difficult work of transforming violence and oppression.

 ABOUT CPT, International